UA-NASA-Robotics/Roobot-Over-IP/ROS/interface/Actuator.md

 ### Go to Position ACT

 The go to position action is an action that commands the actuator module to move to a specific position.
 It is blocking and returns when the actuator module has reached the desired position.
+This sets the actuator into position control mode.

+Action: `roi_ros/act/axis0/go_to_position` (there will be `actuator_count` of these actions, `axis#` corresponds to the subdevice ids)

 Structure:

 -   Inputs:
+    -   Sensor msgs JointState:
-    -   float `position` - The position to move to in percent of total range.
+        -   float `position` - The position to move to in m.
-    -   float `velocity_feedforward` - The maximum velocity to move at in percent per second.
+        -   float `velocity` - The maximum velocity to move at in m/s.
 -   Outputs:
     -   bool `success` - True if the position and velocity feedforward are valid and the actuator module has reached the desired position, false otherwise.
 -   Feedback:
+    -   Sensor msgs JointState:
-    -   float `position` - The current position of the actuator module in percent.
+        -   float `position` - The current position of the actuator module in m.
-    -   bool `valid` - True if the arguments are valid, false otherwise.
+        -   float `velocity` - The current velocity of the actuator module in m/s.

 ### Go to Relative Position ACT

 The go to relative position action is an action that commands the actuator module to move to a specific position relative to its current position.
 It is blocking and returns when the actuator module has reached the desired position.
+This sets the actuator into position control mode.

+Action: `roi_ros/act/axis0/go_to_relative_position` (there will be `actuator_count` of these actions, `axis#` corresponds to the subdevice ids)

 Structure:

 -   Inputs:
+    -   Sensor msgs JointState:
-    -   float `position` - The position to move to relative to the current position in percent of total range.
+        -   float `position` - The position to move to relative to the current position in m.
-    -   float `velocity_feedforward` - The maximum velocity to move at in percent per second.
+        -   float `velocity` - The maximum velocity to move at in m/s.
 -   Outputs:
     -   bool `success` - True if the position and velocity feedforward are valid and the actuator module has reached the desired position, false otherwise.
 -   Feedback:
+    -   Sensor msgs JointState:
-    -   float `position` - The current position of the actuator module in percent.
+        -   float `position` - The current position of the actuator module in m.
-    -   bool `valid` - True if the arguments are valid, false otherwise.
+        -   float `velocity` - The current velocity of the actuator module in m/s.